 In the same way that traveling externally light eases movement through space traveling internally light eases movement through time, that is psychological time, the world of daily thinking.

-Some have survived the most difficult trials – such as WW2 forced labor camps – by dissociating themselves from their surroundings and actions, finding only in this distancing the strength to deal with their predicament.
+Some have survived the most difficult trials imaginable by dissociating themselves from their surroundings and actions, finding only in this distancing the strength to deal with their predicament.

 If there’s one single trait that underlies effective living it’s objectivity.
 Objectivity is simply the truth seen once we abandon our personal biases of position and experience.
 The universal delusion that reality varies depending on our place in space and time robs us of the gift of sight.
 What has higher meaning and value than to see more clearly?

-Wrestling with a false sense of self is a undertaking that has to be carried all one’s life and one where victory can never be declared.
+Wrestling with a false sense of self is an undertaking that has to be carried all one’s life and one where victory can never be declared.
 For the satisfaction of victory would itself be defeat.